 We expect our R&D expenses to remain elevated for the foreseeable future as we continue to advance our products under development, as well as initiate and prepare for additional clinical studies.
 We received an approval of an IDE from the FDA in March 2018 to initiate a clinical trial and enrolled the first patient in April 2018.
-In August 2019, we completed all patient surgeries for the IDE aesthetic cohorts, which include primary augmentation and revision augmentation, and have now completed the three-year study subject follow-up for the aesthetic cohort.
-In June 2022, full enrollment of the IDE clinical trial was complete, and all surgeries in the primary reconstruction cohort were performed.
-As of September 30, 2022, we also completed the three-year study subject follow-up for the aesthetic cohort.
-In the fourth quarter of 2021, we initiated a modular PMA submission process with the FDA and submitted the first of four modules.
-The second, third and fourth modules were submitted to the FDA in May 2022, August 2022 and February 2023, respectively.
-We estimate that total costs In May 2024, we released preliminary results of the four-year patient follow-up data for this the primary augmentation cohort our IDE clinical trial.
-The IDE clinical trial will be is expected to cost between \$30.0 million and \$40.0 million over ten years since years.
-As of March 31, 2024, approximately \$31 million has been spent on the inception of the study trial to date.
+The IDE clinical trial is expected to cost between \$30.0 million and \$40.0 million over the duration of the clinical trial period of ten years.
+As of September 30, 2024, approximately \$32.2 million has been spent on the trial to date.
 We also have other products under development for which we may be required to conduct clinical trials in future periods in order to receive regulatory approval to market these products.